Charter Renewal Support

 (Having trouble with the Internet Recharter?
 Change your “Compatibility View Settings” to adjust your current settings in your internet browser.)

-Before beginning Internet Rechartering, read the handbook above, collect all member information, including new member forms with the appropriate signatures.
-To complete the process, you must be connected to a printer to print the final report for signature.
+Before beginning Internet Rechartering, read the handbook above, collect all member information, including new member applications with appropriate signatures.
+Consult the help and the tutorial and Frequently Asked Questions (FAQs) for additional instructions on using Internet Rechartering.

 FROM THE COUNCIL COMMISSIONER: